Special Delivery: Lifelong Friendship Between Patient and Nurse

-“Right after our first c-section, I told my husband Tyler that we would see Maggie again,” said Richardson.
+“Right after our first c-section, I told my husband Tyler that we would see Maggie again,” says Richardson.
 “I knew immediately how special she was and the connection we felt.”

 The two, who share a birthday, first communicated by mail, which led to email, which led to phone calls and texts.

 “We are in touch daily now.
-I feel blessed every day to have had our paths cross,” added Richardson.
+I feel blessed every day to have had our paths cross,” adds Richardson.

-“When their third child, Whitten, was born, there was no doubt I would be part of the experience,” affirmed Collins.
+“When their third child, Whitten, was born, there was no doubt I would be part of the experience,” affirms Collins.

 Collins and Richards after the birth of George Ellis (“Gus”)

 When Tyler delivered Christmas treats to Collins and her husband, Joe, he immediately found a friend, too.
 The two talked for hours.
 For the last four years the couples have solidified their family connection and have enjoyed date nights together.

 Over the last couple of years, as the Richardsons struggled to complete their family, Collins was by their side.